Docs

 The lookup endpoint takes max_age as a number of days ("30"); session creation takes a duration string ("30d").
 Don't swap them.

-When a returning user matches, the widget skips the camera flow.
-If the workflow requires it, the user first proves ownership of the email with a one-time code — the session's requires_email_otp field tells you when this gate applies.
+When a same-organization credential matches, the widget can skip the camera flow.
+If the workflow requires it, the user first proves ownership of the email with a one-time code.
+The session's requires_email_otp field tells you when this gate applies.
 The OTP proves control of the email address only; the age or identity proof always comes from the underlying credential.

-Repeated accept_existing attempts for the same email are rate-limited: 5 attempts per 15-minute window, after which session creation returns 429 accept_existing_rate_limited.
+Repeated accept_existing attempts for the same email are rate-limited to 10 per 15-minute window.
+The eleventh attempt returns 429 accept_existing_rate_limited.
 See Error Handling for the full code list.

 For the end-to-end returning-user model — VP tokens, email/phone lookup with OTP, and full verification as the fallback — read the Returning Users guide.